sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 way of an ID.
 Events that have matching NVRPPs are associated with the same artifact.
 This allows us to trace the flow of any artifact through our pipeline, so long as events are posted at each step.
-Events are strictly formatted at the root level, with a free-form JSON payload field that is validated against the schema of its receiver.
-Each event contains a Boolean success field that represents whether an action was successful or not.
+Events are strictly formatted at the root level, with a free-form JSON `payload` field that is validated against the schema of its receiver.
+Each event contains a Boolean `success` field that represents whether an action was successful or not.

 When EPR receives an event, it posts a message and some receiver and group data to Redpanda.
 Downstream watchers can then consume these messages and take their own actions.
-A common use case is watchers matching messages based on the success field of an event (and by extension, the message).
+A common use case is watchers matching messages based on the `success` field of an event (and by extension, the message).
 This allows you to take different actions depending on if an event passed or failed.
-For example, you could open a ticket against a team if their event to the artifact.scanned type receiver had success=false.
+For example, you could open a ticket against a team if their event to the `artifact.scanned` type receiver had `success=false`.

 ```json
 {